Berlin Motor Show

 The Berlin Motor Show originally started in 1897 in the German capital Berlin as the home of the International Motor Show (Internationale Automobil-Ausstellung, IAA) and ran until 1939.
-From 1951 the IAA eventually became established in Frankfurt.
+From 1951 the IAA became established in Frankfurt.

 A new bi-annual Motor Show, called Autos, Avus, Attraktionen (AAA), was established by the Messe Berlin company in 1978.
 The last show was held in 2000, with the 2002 show cancelled four months prior to the expected 2002 exhibition.